 Mexican Free Trade Policies have Attracted Foreign Investment into Mexico and Allowed the Mexican Government to Expand Domestic Industries

-The Mexican government has used new free trade policies to improve and expand its economy.
+The Mexican government has used free trade policies to improve and expand its economy.
 By developing international trade and encouraging foreign investment through policies such a free trade agreement, Mexico has create a large free trade zone with Latin American countries, European countries, Japan, Israel, Canada, and the United States.
 This free trade zone has made Mexico one of the most open countries in the world to trade.
-It has also allow Mexico to attract foreign direct investments, develop its domestic industries, expand its industrial infrastructure, and prosper from increased trade.
+It also allows Mexico to attract foreign direct investments, develop its domestic industries, expand its industrial infrastructure, and prosper from increased trade.
 This open economy has also be open to wide spread corruption which is hurting Mexico and the Mexican economy.
 Exposing this corruption can help Mexico and provide large whistleblower rewards.

 Mexico has several sources of foreign income including oil & gas, industrial exports, manufactured goods, electronics, heavy industry, automobiles, construction, food, banking & financial services, and tourism.
 Among the most important industrial manufacturers in Mexico is the automotive industry.
 The Mexican automobile industry has developed their automobile manufacturing technology through working with multinational automobile manufacturers for several decades.
 This advanced technology is internationally recognized and is one of the best in all of the Latin American countries and developing nations.
 The Mexican automobile industry is more than an automobile assembly manufacturer.
 The Mexican automobile industry develops advanced components and engages in advanced research activities.
 Many large foreign automobile manufacturers have large manufacturing plants in Mexico and have been operating in Mexico for decades.
 Though the automobile industry in Mexico is dominated by foreign corporations, the domestic automobile industry includes DINA Camiones S.A. de C.V. that manufactures trucks, buses, and military vehicles.
 Through its purchase of foreign bus manufacturers, DINA Camiones S.A. de C.V. has become the largest bus manufacturer in the world.